You are here

 SELF-INSURANCE

-Employers desiring to be self-insured must file an application with the Board and include three years audited financial statements and a $500.00 application fee made payable to the Georgia Self-Insurers Guaranty Trust Fund.
-If the application is approved by both the Board and the Trust Fund, a surety bond or letter of credit will be required.
+Employers desiring to be self-insured must file an application with the Board and include three years of audited financial statements and a non-refundable $500.00 application fee made payable to the Georgia Self-Insurers Guaranty Trust Fund.
+If the application is approved by the Board and the Trust Fund, a surety bond or letter of credit will be required.
 The amount of security that is required is determined after a thorough review of the application and financial statements.

 LIABILITY